lpmi-13/current-projects/README.md

 - If too many processes try to open too many connections, it kills the DB...but it would be nice to see how (in dashboards/logs)
 - possibly use a docker MongoDB replicaset for this, though how to spin up 50+ containers locally might be trickier.

-# 136) Kubernetes the hard way on Vultr
-- similar to linode, most likely

 # 137) Kubernetes the hard way on Sigmacloud
 - this is going to be *very* bootstrapped, since they have no VPC, no load balancers, and no CLI...just a REST API.
 - probably gonna try and make a golang cli to actually complete this one

-# 138) Kubernetes the hard way on liquid web
-- this one does have a CLI, so probably slightly easier than Sigmacloud